 –Ernesto Gastaldi, Screenwriter of So Sweet… So Perverse, The Strange Vice of Mrs. Wardh, The Suspicious Death of a Minor.

-Five Deaths For Seven Songbirds will be available in hardcover, trade paperback and e-book editions from booksellers everywhere on 2-22-22.
+Five Deaths For Seven Songbirds was released on 3-22-22 and is available in hardcover, trade paperback and e-book editions from booksellers everywhere.